Reelgood raises $6.75 million for its universal streaming guide – TechCrunch

 The work involved in making a simple concept — a universal dashboard for streaming — is fairly complex, Reelgood says.

-“Putting together these streaming service libraries involves ingesting massive and unstructured amounts of data from hundreds of different sources for real-time matching and combination using machine learning and human curators,” noted Reelgood’s Head of Data, Pablo Lucio Paredes.
+“Putting together these streaming service libraries involves ingesting massive and unstructured amounts of data from hundreds of different sources for real-time matching and combination using machine learning and human curators,” noted Reelgood’s head of Data, Pablo Lucio Paredes.

-Reelgood also touts the quality of its data (averaging 98% across all 300+ services), which it then licenses to publishers, search engines, media players, TVs, voice assistants, and other smart devices.
+Reelgood also touts the quality of its data (averaging 98% across all 300+ services), which it then licenses to publishers, search engines, media players, TVs, voice assistants and other smart devices.
 Currently, the company has around 50 business customers who pay either for the raw data, the insights or both.

 Roku, for example, uses Reelgood’s data for its own universal search feature.
 NYPost displays streaming availability data on their articles via a widget.
 Hedge funds look at the data to better understand consumer behavior in streaming services and the movement of content between catalogs.